santhoshhari/Locality-Sensitive-Hashing/README.md

 ### LSH using Random Projection Method

 In this LSH implementation, we construct a table of all possible bins where each bin is made up of similar items.
-Each bin can be represented by a bitwise hash value, which is a number made up of sequence of 1's and 0's (Ex: 110110, 111001).
-In this representation, two observations with same bitwise hash are more likely to be similar than those with different hashes.
+Each bin can be represented by a bitwise hash value, which is a number made up of a sequence of 1's and 0's (Ex: 110110, 111001).
+In this representation, two observations with same bitwise hash values are more likely to be similar than those with different hashes.
 Basic algorithm to generate a bitwise hash table is

 1. Create `k` random vectors of length `d` each, where `k` is the size of bitwise hash value and `d` is the dimension of the feature vector.
 2. For each random vector, compute the dot product of the random vector and the observation.
 If the result of the dot product is positive, assign the bit value as 1 else 0